Zygovisti

 Zygovisti (Ζυγοβίστι, also Ζιγοβίστι Zigovisti) is a village in the municipal unit Dimitsana, western Arcadia, Greece.
 It is located in the mountains east of the river Lousios, 3 km southeast of Dimitsana and 4 km north of Stemnitsa.
 At 1160 m elevation, it is one of the highest villages in Greece.
 There is a large marble book in the village square, commemorating the Greek War of Independence.
 It is considered a traditional settlement.

+"The Zygovistian Immortals"

+When the Greek War of Independence broke out in 1821, 197 men from Zygovisti were among the first to serve Greek General Theodoros Kolokotronis.
+Due to their unwavering loyalty and courage, General Kolokotronis nicknamed them "The Immortals."

+The Marble Book in the village square contains the names of all 197 Immortals.

+An 1825 letter, forwarded to General Kolokotronis, serves as historical evidence as to how close the members of the Immortal Body were to the General.
+The letter was forwarded by Ioannis Skarmeas, a Zygovistian, who updates the General of the current situation at a base in Bertzova (modern day Partheni, Arcadia).